david-tejada/rango/readme.md

 An example for that could be a popup with links.
 For that we need to refer to one of the hints inside said container and use one of the following commands:

-- `upper/downer <target>`: Scroll up/down the container with the hinted element.
+- <kbd>upper/downer &lt;target&gt;</kbd>: Scroll up/down the container with the
+  hinted element.
-- `tiny up/down <target>`: Scroll up/down the container with the hinted element a factor of 0.2.
+- <kbd>tiny up/down &lt;target&gt;</kbd>: Scroll up/down the container with the
+  hinted element a factor of 0.2.
+- <kbd>scroll left/right &lt;target&gt;</kbd>: Scroll the container with the
+  hinted element to the left/right.
-- `scroll left/right <target>`: Scroll the container with the hinted element to the left/right.
+- <kbd>tiny left/right &lt;target&gt;</kbd>: Scroll the container with the
-- `tiny left/right <target>`: Scroll the container with the hinted element to the left/right a factor of 0.2.
+  hinted element to the left/right a factor of 0.2.

 #### Scrolling the Same Container Repeated Times